gadimli93/documentation/udemy/javascript-class.md

     // we used function's expression to create the method, and here a method also can be a property
     // any function that is attached to the object is called a method

+    // ver-1
     // calcAge: function(birthYear) { // function value
     //     return 2037 - birthYear;
     // }

+    //ver-2
-    calcAge: function() { // function value
+    // calcAge: function() {
-        // nmg is calling the calcAge method and console.log(this); // and in the method 'this' point the 'nmg' return 2037 - this.birthYear; // and 'this' here as a 'nmg' will give the access to the birthYear }
+    //     // nmg is calling the calcAge method and
+    //     console.log(this); // and in the method 'this' point the 'nmg'
+    //     return 2037 - this.birthYear; // and 'this' here as a 'nmg' will give the access to the birthYear
+    // }

+    //ver-3
+      calcAge: function() {
+        // create a new object with dot notation and setting it to the what we calculate this.age = 2037 - this.birthYear;
+        return this.age;
+      }
 };

 // call the function property value